Martin Welz: Sunday Times

 A report by Welz while he was working for the Sunday Times from 1977–1981 saw an R180-million defamation claim instituted against himself and the paper by Lebanese businessman, Salim el Hajj.
-El Hajj had been accused by Welz of a series of frauds in the then Bantustans (black 'homelands')and had fled the country before the case got to court.
+El Hajj had been accused by Welz of a series of frauds in the then Bantustans (black 'homelands') and had fled the country before the case got to court.
 Welz also worked on South Africa's "Muldergate" information scandal and helped expose wrongdoings by apartheid-era cabinet ministers, amongst other things, revealing that both Minister of Manpower and Energy Fanie Botha and State President Nico Diederichs were secretly bankrupt while in office.

 In 1981–82, Welz was appointed Parliamentary correspondent for Sunday Express, Johannesburg.
 While at the Express, he won the Stellenbosch farmers' Winery Award in 1983 for a series, exposing the corrupt pharmaceutical empire established by businessmen Isaac Kay and David Tabatznik.

 Noseweek

 Noseweek was founded in Cape Town, South Africa, in June 1993.
-It contains a minimal amount of advertising and mainly relies on sales.
+It contained a minimal amount of advertising and mainly relied on sales.